 06.06.2017, by Sibylle Classen in grant report

-My research visit at University of Southern California with my host Professor Jonathan Gratch
+University College London, UK; Research visit at University of Southern California with Prof Jonathan Gratch

 Name: Xijing Wang

 Host lab: Jonathan Gratch, Institute for Creative Technology, University of Southern California